 Local SIM cards can be used in European and Australian phones.
 US and other phones aren’t compatible; consider a cheap Ukrainian mobile.

 European GSM phones usually work in Ukraine; double-check with your provider before leaving.
-However, if you’re going to be making a few calls, it’s more economical to get a prepaid SIM card costing as little as 10uah.
-Top up credit using vouchers available from mobile-phone shops and news kiosks, or use the special touch screen terminals found in busy places such as bus stations, markets and shopping centres.
+However, if you’re going to be making a few calls, it’s more economical to get a prepaid SIM card.
+Top up credit using vouchers available from mobile-phone shops and news kiosks, or use the special touchscreen terminals found in busy places such as bus stations, markets and shopping centres.